KagenoMoheji/ActiveTabGanttLogger/README.md

     ```
     $ ganttlogger
     ```
-2. Exit CLI by typing both of left and right `shift + ctrl(command)` simultaneously.
+2. Exit CLI(running as "Alone" or "Observer") by typing both of left and right `shift + ctrl(command)` simultaneously.
 3. Check a created folder `ganttlogger_logs` in current directory.
 When you want a guide about the outputed folder, refer [Structure of outputed folder "ganttlogger_logs"](#2-3).
 - If you get the following problems